Cost of Living in Maine, 2023

 Maine Healthcare Costs

 Maintaining a healthy lifestyle is ideal and proper healthcare is an essential aspect of that.
 Even if just for simple annual checkups with the doctor, it is still critical to have health insurance wherever you live.
-Emergencies can happen to anyone, and having health insurance can help make sure you get the necessary treatment.
+Emergencies can happen to anyone, and health insurance can help ensure you get the necessary treatment.

-Healthcare is another aspect of your cost of living when moving to Maine.
-A single adult without children will pay around $2,634 for medical care in a single year.
-A family of four with two working adults and two children can expect to pay $7,638.
+Healthcare is a substantial aspect of your cost of living when moving to Maine.
+A single adult without children will pay around $3,107 for medical care in a single year.
+A family of four with two working adults and two children can expect to pay $9,316.

-Check the federal healthcare marketplace to see what coverage will be available in your new location.
-You’ll also want to make sure you can report your move to qualify for out-of-state coverage, as relocating outside of an enrollment period can cause complications.
+Check the federal healthcare marketplace to see what coverage is available in your new location.
+You’ll also want to report your move to qualify for out-of-state coverage, as relocating outside of an enrollment period can cause complications.

-You can maintain your standing if you are under 26 and still on your parent’s insurance plan, even when moving to a new state.
-Check through your current provider to see if your new Maine hometown has doctors that fall within the network.
+Even when moving to a new state, you can maintain your standing if you are under 26 on your parent’s insurance plan.
+Check with your current provider to see if your new Maine hometown has doctors that fall within the network.

 Average utility bills in Maine can vary, depending on your city and climate.
 Because Maine is in the northeastern most portion of the United States, you can anticipate cold winters with an average annual snowfall of 50 to 70 inches along the coast and 60 to 110 inches inland.